 When a broadcaster streams a game that is available on Twitch, an offer to buy the game or in-game items automatically appear on the channel page in an area just below the video window.
 Whenever one of the viewers takes up the offer, the streamer gets paid 5% of the purchase amount.

 Twitch ads operate in a similar way to those on YouTube.
 However, only Twitch Partners can share in the revenue from the ads.
-According to CNBC, advertising revenue averages about $250 per 100 subscribers, making it very lucrative for those with millions of followers.
+The ads on Twitch generate approximately $231.8 million in revenue on average, making it very lucrative for those with millions of followers.

 Twitch offers standard IAB pre-roll and display advertising opportunities.
 They pay streamers according to the CPM model — for every 1000 views.